Posted on Leave a comment

 Your opinion matters!
 Leave your feedback!

-Natasha Karatza, Growth Strategist & Researcher for Nudge Unit Greece
+Natasha Karatza, Growth Strategist & Researcher for nudge Unit Greece

 ~Explaining Behavioral Economics Simply~